 No matter how much back and forth there is, nor how much rebuttal, there never seems to be a solid answer to the age-old rivalry between CD vs vinyl.

-And for good reason, for this is largely an issue that can only be dealt with subjectively, with each person’s ears offering forth a different perspective, so today I can only offer you my own opinion alongside some of the basic facts.
+And for good reason.
+This is largely an issue that can only be dealt with subjectively, with each person’s ears offering forth a different perspective.

 Audio Fidelity